Ultimate 2026 Guide: CrossFit Benefits & 3-Phase Body Transformation

 Key Strategies:

-• Increase carb intake by 20-30%
+• Increase total carb intake by 20-30% compared to a rest day.

-• Time largest carb meal post-workout
+• Time your largest carb meal for the post-workout window.

 Phase 3: Active Recovery Days

-Macros: 30% Carbs, 30% Protein, 40% Fat Goal: Hormonal optimization and tissue repair
+Macro Split: 30% Carbs, 30% Protein, 40% Fat.
+Goal: Hormonal optimization and tissue repair.

 Protocol: